Let’s talk about pet poop! Yay!

 Defecating too much can be symptomatic of gastrointestinal inflammation, too much fiber, or over-eating.

 Too little defection can indicate obstruction, constipation, or that your pet is simply eating less because they don’t feel well.

 Although it seems weird, where your pet defecates is important to note.
-If your dog is house trained and normally does his business outside, but defecates right by the door, this can indicate he really needed to go and couldn’t hold it.
+If your dog is house-trained and normally does his business outside, but defecates right by the door, this can indicate he really needed to go and couldn’t hold it.
 This increased sense of urgency can occur with diarrhea or general GI upset.
 However, if your older dog has started defecating in the house and the feces is of normal consistency and color, this may be symptomatic of cognitive dysfunction.
-Cats may inappropriately eliminate outside of their litter box for many reasons.
+Cats may be inappropriately eliminated outside of their litter box for many reasons.
 Defecating next to the litter box, in the tub, on the floor, or even on a bed may be a sign of a behavioral problem, poor litter box hygiene, and cleanliness, or an underlying medical issue.

 Ease of Defecation